The False Promises of Protectionism

 While the current proposed protectionist policies are understandably appealing in the short term, they stand to limit growth for companies and countries.
 Left unchecked, the result will be more destruction of the global economy and greater despair as well as unrest, conflict, corruption and a sense of utter hopelessness worldwide.

-Moyo is the author, most recently, of Edge of Chaos: Why Democracy Is Failing to Deliver Economic Growth–and How to Fix It, from which this essay is adapted
+This essay is adapted with permission from Edge of Chaos: Why Democracy Is Failing to Deliver Economic Growth — and How to Fix It.

 This appears in the June 04, 2018 issue of TIME.